Rizzo, Schwarber lead Cubs to 5-3 victory over Tigers

 TRAINER'S ROOM:

-Cubs: INF/OF Kris Bryant (left shoulder inflammation) probably will return Wednesday or Friday, Maddon said after the game.
+Cubs: INF/OF Kris Bryant (left shoulder inflammation) could return on Wednesday or Friday, manager Joe Maddon said before the game.
 The Cubs star has been sidelined since June 22. ...
 RHP Yu Darvish (right triceps inflammation, right elbow impingement/inflammation) rejoined the Cubs after seeing Dr. Keith Meister in Texas on Friday and getting a cortisone shot.
-Maddon said he still hadn't yet talked to the right-hander about his progress following the injection.
+Maddon said he hadn't yet talked to right-hander about his progress following the injection.

 UP NEXT: